Emily investigates the potential for producing seasonal forecasts of extreme daily weather events.

 A parallel investigation is being made on decadal time scales by Rosemary Eade using the decadal prediction system DePreSys.
-This joined-up approach could allow extreme weather events to be predicted seamlessly on seasonal to multi-annual time scales.
+This joined-up approach could allow extreme weather events to be predicted seamlessly on monthly to multi-annual time scales.

 If there is sufficient skill, probabilistic seasonal forecasts of extreme daily weather events will be made on an operational basis.